DevExpress-Examples/winforms-charts-plot-xy-series-with-histogram/readme.md

 # How to Add a Line Series to a Histogram Chart

-The following exaple shows how to add a second series to a Histogram chart:
+The following example shows how to plot a common XY series with a histogram in the same chart:

 ![](images/histogram-chart.png)